 You Should Grow Old Gracefully

-Another misconception about Botox and fillers and non-surgical aesthetics in general is that women only have these treatments to look younger.
+Another misconception about injectables and non-surgical aesthetics in general is that women only have these treatments to look younger.
 While it’s true some women are hoping to turn back the clock a little, it’s not the main reason.

 Almost half of the women Glowday spoke to said they had treatments to improve their confidence and almost all of them said they have Botox and filler to FEEL better.

-The media’s obsession with famous women who have Botox, feeds the notion that people who have treatments are doing so because they’re simply vain and self-obsessed.
+The media’s obsession with famous women who have aesthetic treatments, feeds the notion that people who have treatments are doing so because they’re simply vain and self-obsessed.
 Some probably are, but to say this applies to anyone who has cosmetic treatments is, well, just wrong.

 Of course, when this point is made, the naysayers will conclude that women should start to look from the inside if their appearance is destroying their confidence, that fixing it with Botox and fillers isn’t the answer.
 But guess what?
 It is.